Upper Peru: Brazilian Intervention

-Colombian occupation of Alto Perú
+Colombian Occupation

-Between 1823 and 1828 Colombian troops occupied Alto Perú with the leadership of marshal Antonio José de Sucre, born in Cumaná, as continuation of the Campaigns of the South.
-The Republic of Bolivar (based on the Alto Perú) was considered to be a satellite state of the Gran Colombia.
+Between 1823 and 1828 Colombian troops occupied Upper Peru with the leadership of Marshal Antonio José de Sucre, born in Cumaná, as the continuation of the Campaigns of the South.
+The Republic of Bolívar (based on the Upper Peru) was considered to be a satellite state of Gran Colombia.

-Claims by Argentina and Perú over Alto Perú
+Claims by Argentina and Peru

-Argentina and Peru claimed some territories of Alto Perú for historical reasons.
+Argentina and Peru claimed some territories of Upper Peru for historical reasons.